Cho Oyu Frequently Asked Questions

 What if a rescue is necessary?

 Our first priority is always going to be supporting our fellow IMG climbers.
 We are also willing to assist with other teams that need help with rescue, but this will take second priority to our IMG climbers.
 For climbers unable to walk, rescue above Advanced Base Camp may require a litter evacuation.
-Below ABC it may be possible to ride on a yak.
-NOTE, there is NO helicopter is available in Tibet!
-Helicopter may be available from Zhangmu (Friendship Bridge).
-The cost of a helicopter evacuation depends on the type of helicopter involved, the amount of flight time, and the number of landings.
-We REQUIRE that everyone carry a rescue insurance policy that will as a minimum cover $10,000.
-You will need either cash or a Visa/Mastercard with sufficient credit available (not American Express) since you may need to guarantee the charge on your credit card and then seek reimbursement from your insurance company.
+Below ABC it may be possible to ride on a yak to the "Interim Camp" where jeeps are available.
+Remember, there is no helicopter evacuation option in Tibet, so if you need a hospital you have the choice of driving a full day to Shigatse (3800 m) OR a full day of driving to the Nepal border at Lower Kyirong (2700 m).
+For higher care, you can fly by helicopter to Kathmandu from Syrabrubensi (1550 m) on the Nepal side of the border, OR if you are in Shigatse it's another 5 hours driving to Lhasa.
+For helicopter from the border to Kathmandu, the cost will depend on the type of helicopter involved, the amount of flight time, and the number of landings.
+We REQUIRE that everyone carry a rescue insurance policy that will as a minimum cover $5,000.
+You will need either cash or a Visa/Mastercard with enough credit available (not American Express) since you may need to guarantee the charge on your credit card and then seek reimbursement from your insurance company.

 What other medical info should I consider?